Take a Stroll Through the Best Parks in Paris

 Parc des Buttes-Chaumont

 A favourite amongst visitors and locals alike, Parc des Buttes-Chaumont is a gorgeous outdoor destination a little off the beaten track.
-Experience an impressive view of the city’s diverse neighbourhoods, go for a jog or follow in the footsteps of famous artists and bring your easel along for a spot of painting.
+Experience an impressive view of the city’s diverse neighbourhoods, go for am early morning jog or follow in the footsteps of famous artists and bring your easel along for a spot of painting.
 There’s plenty to enjoy within the park itself, including a lake with a charming bridge, 19th Century architecture and wide expanses of grass, making it the perfect place for a picnic.

 Bois de Vincennes

 Recently renovated, Bois de Vincennes is the larger of Paris’ two wooden parklands (the other is Bois de Bologne which we mention below).
-Immerse yourself in a world of winding paths, gardens, meadows, lakes and trees in this gorgeously green haven.
-With so much space and so many hidden corners to discover, the Bois de Vincennes is the perfect spot for picnics, fishing, cycling, running or simply enjoying a stroll on a sunny day.
+Immerse yourself in a world of winding paths, gardens, meadows, lakes and trees in this green haven.
+With so much space and so many hidden corners to discover, Bois de Vincennes is a great place to go for picnics, fishing, cycling and running, or simply to enjoy a stroll on a sunny day.
 Historically used by the royals as a hunting ground, you'll find it hard to believe you’re in the middle of Paris as you wander around Bois de Vincennes.

 Bois de Boulogne

 Located on the Western side of the city, Bois de Boulogne has been used as a public park since the time of Napoleon.
 It's slightly smaller in area than its sister park, Bois de Vincennes but no less delightful.
-The park is packed with beautiful natural features as well as an array of family-friendly activities.
-Overlooking the park is the Château de Bagatelle, a gorgeous example of neoclassical architecture; with its own orangerie and walled garden, there are few places more tranquil to sit and soak up warm days in Paris.
+The park is full of beautiful natural features as well as an array of family-friendly activities.
+Overlooking the park is the Château de Bagatelle, a gorgeous example of neoclassical architecture; with its own orangerie and walled garden.
+There really are few places more tranquil to sit and soak up warm days in Paris.
 In the grounds of Bois de Boulogne, you'll also find a zoo, an amusement park and several lakes surrounded by landscape gardens.